 Avoiding Issues Regarding Normal Wear and Tear

-As a landlord, if you’ve spent time working on the interior design of your property, you should be aware of the materials you use.
-You should choose more durable options that don’t show stains and other problems as readily.
-As you go about the business of property management, you should also understand that there’s going to be some depreciation in the condition of the rental home.
+As you go about the business of property management, you should always understand that there’s going to be some depreciation in the condition of the rental home.
 You, as the property manager, need to make it very clear to your tenants from the start what your standards are.
 If possible, be very specific about what you consider as normal wear and tear.

 For both landlords and tenants, it is a good idea to take note of the condition of the unit upon move in.
-For tenants, taking photographs of any issues is a good idea, so they are documented from the start.
-For instance, if there is a stain on the carpet, take a photo, note it, and let the property manager know before you move in.
+Taking photographs of any issues is highly recommended, so they are documented from the start.
+For instance, if a tenant notices a stain on the carpet that wasn’t apparent during the initial showing, they should take a photo, note it, and let the property manager know before or during the move-in.
 This is also a good idea for management because it keeps things clear from the beginning.

 Keeping accurate records of the items in your units is also beneficial, because then you can accurately track how old each item is.
 For example, when you install a new oven, keep the receipt.
 Not only is this wise for your tax records; you’ll also have reasonable evidence of damage beyond normal wear and tear if it is overly beaten up within a year.